SHUTDOWN

 TECHNICAL IMPLEMENTATION

-Glare is avoided by mounting the unobtrusive luminaires.
+Glare is avoided by mounting in luminaires that are suitable for listed buildings and are inconspicuous.
 The lighting is from the bottom to the top.
 Horizontal lighting points create the impression of great spatial depth.
-For this purpose, Philips drew up plans for the light distribution based on pictures of the façades.
+For this purpose, elaborate plans of the façades for the light distribution were drawn up on the basis of pictures.

-The solution is a triumph of weak light.
+The technical realisation is a triumph of low light.
 The average wattage for the entire Speicherstadt is 24, ranging from 13 watts in the area of the towers to 18 watts for the bridges and 35 watts for the facades.
 Only in isolated cases have 70 watts been used, for example to set buildings apart from one another.
 In general, not the two-dimensional but the structuring and sculptural elements have been emphasised.
 Structure, contour and cubature are the orientation features of the light description.
 The result is an extremely attractive design of light and dark, i.e. a modelling and picturesque treatment of the building ensemble, whose street names still recall the former neighbourhood of Dutch religious refugees.
-In terms of art history, a homage to the technique of chiaroscuro and its perfection in Dutch painting is quite intentional.
+Thus, from an artistic as well as an art-historical perspective, a homage to the technique of chiaroscuro and its perfection in Dutch painting is quite intentional.

-The operation of the buildings became the co-author of the lighting design.
-The inner water axis of the fleets, which was no longer needed for deliveries, made it possible to limit the light to a single luminaire in each case, which transported the light along the individual floors up to the winch bonnet.
-The projecting parts of the façade with the light-coloured sandstone ends, the worn, rounded edges of the floors as well as the final round arches of the hatches thus stand out impressively, the doors that are set back a little appear like portals of an entrance.
+The original use of the buildings as warehouses became the co-author of the lighting design.
+The inner water axis of the canals, which is no longer used for the delivery of goods, made it possible to restrict the light to a single luminaire in each case, which transported the light along the individual floors up to the winch cover.
+The projecting parts of the façade with the light-coloured sandstone ends, the worn, rounded edges of the floors and the final round arches of the hatches thus stand out impressively, and the doors that are set back somewhat appear like portals of an entrance.
 The pictorial and the imaginative are gaining in importance.
-The memories retain something mysterious that they do not reveal immediately and at first glance.
+The memories retain something mysterious that they do not immediately reveal.
 The Speicherstadt is thus not a landscape of the first, fleeting glance.
-As a place of stored time, it preserves the richness of its impressions for those viewers who are rewarded for taking their time.
+As a place of stored time, it preserves the richness of its impressions for the viewer who is rewarded for taking time for them.

-The model for the street side that is still active in delivery is called pairing.
+The model for delivery from the street side, which is still partly active today, is called pairing.
 On either side of the winch lift, which is still in operation, two outriggers were placed above the public clearance.
-The overall greater brightness is also due to the location towards the old town.
-This is the representative side of the Speicherstadt, directly on the Zollkanal, predestined for a promenade once the customs fence has fallen.
-At the same time, the Speicherstadt will have a portal function for the planned HafenCity, the major urban development programme directly adjacent to Sandtorkai, the world-famous address for the coffee trade.
+The overall greater brightness is also due to the location, facing the old town to the north.
+This is the representative side of the Speicherstadt, situated directly on the Zollkanal, it is developing into a promenade with restaurants, cafés and museums.
+At the same time, the Speicherstadt is increasingly developing and emphasising its portal function, towards the growing HafenCity, which – separated only by Sandtorkai, world-famous in the coffee trade – lies directly opposite to the south.

-Omission became an important compositional element in both the water and city sides.
-Completion was not chosen from the outset in order to preserve the raw material of darkness as much as possible and to avoid stereotypes.
+Omission became an important compositional element of the lighting design, both for the water and the city side: from the outset, the focus was not on complete illumination in order to preserve the darkness as much as possible and to avoid stereotypes.
 It was not a matter of lining up raised zebra stripes made of light next to each other, but of taking up and reproducing the living rhythm of the architecture in the light.
-This resolution proved to be correct not only for the short, but above all for the long glances in the respective perspective gathers.
+This approach proved to be correct not only for the short, but above all for the long glances in the respective perspective gathers.
 From the different angles, the Speicherstadt never appears quite the same.

 All bridges are illuminated from the substructure of their construction.
-The installation was done from pontoons, which was not always easy given the tidal and current conditions.
-Illuminated by fluorescent lamps of 18 watts each, the bridges appear like sculptures, artistic objects full of lightness.
+Installation is done from pontoons, which is not always easy given the tidal and current conditions.
+Illuminated by fluorescent lamps of 18 watts each, the bridges appear like magical sculptures, artistic objects full of lightness.
 Here in particular, the contrast between the luminous metal construction and the liquid reflection in the waterways is very attractive.

-Initially, only standard material from Philips was used.
-More than 1100 luminaires are currently installed.
-The trend towards miniaturisation can be seen as absolutely positive, as the experience in the Speicherstadt clearly proves.
-Recently, a wide variety of products have been retrofitted or installed using state-of-the-art LED technology.
-This keeps the project sustainable and economical.
+More than 1,100 luminaires are currently installed.
+The trend towards miniaturisation and energy efficiency of modern luminaires is absolutely positive, as the experience in the Speicherstadt clearly proves.
+Recently, a wide range of products have been retrofitted or installed with state-of-the-art LED technology.
+In this way, the project remains ecologically and economically sustainable and yet technically “state of the art”.

 FAQ